filamentphp/filament/packages/admin/docs/02-resources.md

 ### Widgets

-Filament allows you to use Widgets inside pages, you can display widgets below the header and above footer.
+Filament allows you to display widgets inside pages, below the header and above the footer.

-You can use an existing dashboard widget or create one specifically for the resource
+You can use an existing [dashboard widget](dashboard), or create one specifically for the resource.

 To get started building a resource widget: